springernature/frontend-playbook/practices/open-source-support.md

 ## CI tests

-We aim for every project to run its unit tests automatically every time a change is commited to its repo.
+We aim for every project to run its unit tests automatically every time a change is committed to its repo.

 At the moment we use [Travis CI](https://travis-ci.org/springernature/) for our projects but other options are available.